stytchauth/stytch-b2b-mcp-demo/README.md

    npm install
    ```

 2. Create a `.env.local` file and set the required environment variables.
+Note you can omit the DB for testing, the notes functionality won't work but you can test the auth features.

    ```env
    STYTCH_PROJECT_ID=project-live-or-test-id